 Symptoms are usually triggered during moderate exercise, such as jogging, tennis, dancing, and cycling.
 Episodes are not fully predictable, as the same exercise may not trigger exercise-induced anaphylaxis every time.

 What are the clinical features of exercise-induced anaphylaxis?

 The clinical features of exercise-induced anaphylaxis are similar to other types of anaphylaxis.
-Typically, symptoms start within 30 minutes after beginning exercise, but they may occur at any time during physical activity.
+Typically, symptoms start within 30 minutes of beginning exercise, but they may occur at any time during physical activity.
 As exercise progresses, the symptoms become more severe, to the point of cardiovascular collapse.
-Ceasing exercise usually results in immediate improvement, but some patients continue to experience symptoms for up to one hour.
+Ceasing exercise usually results in immediate improvement, but some patients continue to experience symptoms for up to 1 hour afterwards.
 The main systems and organs affected are the skin, respiratory tract, gastrointestinal tract, and cardiovascular system.